-(I) The term "PAL" shall mean "actuals PAL" throughout subsection (g)(i).
-The Division will not allow an actuals PAL for VOC or NO_x for any major stationary source located in an extreme ozone nonattainment area.

-(II) Any physical change in or change in the method of operation of a major stationary source that maintains its total source-wide emissions below the PAL level, meets the requirements in paragraphs (g)(i)(A) through (O) of this section, and complies with the PAL permit:
+- (I) The term "PAL" shall mean "actuals PAL" throughout subsection (g)(i).
+The Division will not allow an actuals PAL for VOC or NO_x for any major stationary source located in an extreme ozone nonattainment area. - (II) Any physical change in or change in the method of operation of a major stationary source that maintains its total source-wide emissions below the PAL level, meets the requirements in paragraphs (g)(i)(A) through (O) of this

 (1.)
-Is not a major modification for the PAL
+Is not a major modification for the PAL pollutant;

-pollutant;